 Peter walked into the hall and began making his way toward Reptar’s enclosure.
 A second later, he felt Reptar rummaging around in his lower right pocket.
 From the corner of his eye, he saw the chimp withdraw a baggie of double O negative.

 Too late.
-The chimp gulped down a handful of pills: enough LSD to send him rocketing into hyperspace astride a rainbow-scaled unicorn.
+The chimp gulped a handful of pills: enough LSD to send him rocketing into hyperspace astride a rainbow-scaled unicorn.
 He jumped down off Peter’s back, and the teen took a reflexive step back.

 Reptar grinned and shook his head, like he’d just remembered something completely obvious.